twg/frontend-scaffolding/README.md

 1. `cd` into project root
 1. run `npm install` to install all required Node modules
 1. run `bower install` to install all required Bower modules
+1. Decide on your html and css pre-processor ( either Jade or Haml, and Stylus or Sass) and delete the unused pre-processor folders.
+The defaults are Jade and Stylus
 1. run `gulp`
 1. visit `http://localhost:8080` in your browser
 1. or visit `http://fed.dev` in your browser